Kumbi506/SECTION-A-TAKE-HOME-TEST/README.md

 CODE REVIEW FOR PYTHON CODE

 I have noted the following in the code given below -The code uses a class.
-I think a function will suffice
+I think a function will suffice.
-- The code does not run, it presented a lot of errors
+- The code does not run.
+It presented a lot of errors on running.
-- The class is not initialised with the `def __init__` initialiser
+- The class is not initialised with the `def __init__` initialiser.
-- The code is not efficient
+- The code is not efficient.

 Here is the given code